turingschool-projects/dsst-summer/sessions/css-1.md

 ```

 ### How do you calculate specificity?
 To find the actual specificity of a group of nested selectors takes some calculation.
-Basically, every inline style has a specificity of 1000, every ID selector has a value of 100, every class selector has a value of 10 and every elements and pseudo elements  has a value of 1.
+Basically, every inline style has a specificity of 1000, every ID selector has a value of 100, every class selector has a value of 10 and every element has a value of 1.
 Finally, we add them up to get the specificity weight.

 Examples:-